 - Obey and respect the driver.

 - Respect other students and property.

 - Talk quietly.

 - Be on time at the pickup point.

-- Follow proper safety procedures (i.e., when crossing the highway, keeping head and arms inside the bus, remaining seated while the bus is in motion, etc.).
+- Follow proper safety procedures (i.e., crossing the highway, keeping head and arms inside the bus, remaining seated while the bus is in motion, etc.).

 To ensure safety, each driver has the right to assign students to seats.
 The driver will post a set of rules on the bus that students are expected to follow.
-The driver will explain to the students the discipline plan they will follow for their bus.

-Discipline Procedures for Minor Offenses:
+Discipline Procedures for incidents on the school bus: